Alcoholic Liver Disease Management in Houston, The Woodlands & Humble

 Alcoholic Liver Disease Management in North Houston, Humble & The Woodlands

-Alcoholic Liver Disease (ALD) is liver damage caused by excessive alcohol intake and includes conditions such as fatty liver, alcoholic hepatitis, and cirrhosis.
-Without proper treatment, ALD can progress to life-threatening complications like liver failure or liver cancer.
+Alcoholic liver disease is caused by long term excessive alcohol use and includes fatty liver, alcoholic hepatitis, and cirrhosis.
+If not treated early, it can progress to serious complications such as liver failure or liver cancer.

 Diagnosis